 According to both locals and visitors, Oasis Souvlaki prepares the best souvlaki in town.
 And it’s been doing so for the last 50 years.

-This souvlaki joint first opened the doors to the public back in 1967, and they must be doing something well if they’re still one of the hottest spots in town.
+This souvlaki joint first opened to the public back in 1967, and they must be doing something well if they’re still one of the hottest spots in town.

 Forget French fries or any other fancy ingredient, inside the wrap there’s only meat, tomato, and onion.

-There are very few places to sit, so it’s better to buy and take away.
+There are no places to sit, so it’s better to buy and take away.

 Ladi & Rigani